-Here, we’ll explain how beacon technology works, discuss its benefits to retailers, and offer tips on how to implement it in order to drive customers to your business.
+In this article, you’ll learn what beacon technology is, the benefits of beacons in retail, and tips on how to implement beacons in order to drive customers to your business.

 Table of Contents